Codykilpatrick/Celestia/README.md

 ### Local development
 Prerequisites: PostgreSQL

-After cloneing the repository in the root run `yarn install:all` this will install all dependencies you need through each package.
+After cloneing the repository, you should be prompted to open the code as a workspace.
+This gives access to things like autoformating on file save.
+After that in the project root run `yarn install:all` this will install all dependencies you need through each package.

 ### Next steps:
 View each package READEME.md for instructions on development.